krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 - Yaml has multiple properly formatted pipelines in it, but also some random crap
 - Yaml has properly formatted pipelines in it, but a trillion of them

+interesting do this one

 P2.24 - .SAVE METHOD WITHOUT .INIT OR INTERNET CONNECTION TESTS
  - Attempt without .init
  - Attempt without internet connection

+both fine without init or internet

 P2.25 - .LOAD_PIPELINE NULL AND DOUBLED ARGUMENTS TESTS
  0 - Call help to see all arguments
  - All arguments null
  - [Null each argument and, if few enough, by MECE sets]
  - Include both 'pipeline' and 'config_path' [tbd if there are other arguments]

+try it out

 P2.26 - .LOAD_PIPELINE PIPELINE ARGUMENT TYPE CHECK TESTS
 - As integer